caitpj/paradime_dbt_data_modeling_challenge_nba/README.md

 ### Applied Techniques
 - Snowflake to ingest suplementary USD inflation data from csv file
 - SQL and dbt™ to transform mentioned data sources to two data marts: player_careers and player_seasons
+  - I use [dbt's method](https://docs.getdbt.com/best-practices/how-we-structure/1-guide-overview) to structure the data models
+    - **Staging** — our initial modular building blocks, from source data, just tiddied up a bit
+    - **Intermediate** — stacking layers of logic with clear and specific purposes to prepare our staging models to join into the entities we want
+    - **Marts** — bringing together our modular pieces, ready to be used for analysis
   - This can best be highlighted using Paradime's [Data Lineage](https://www.paradime.io/graph-lineage)
   - player_careers: <img width="1255" alt="Screenshot 2024-02-24 at 20 04 21" src="https://github.com/caitpj/test_nba/assets/97813242/14c49321-9d3b-475b-b31d-e93da9e0f33a">
   - player_seasons: <img width="1259" alt="Screenshot 2024-02-24 at 20 08 09" src="https://github.com/caitpj/test_nba/assets/97813242/0edfbac1-83d0-414b-b618-633db0e9fc7d">